1987-1988 John Sackett

 activities on the campus, serving a term as study body president.

 After graduation he spent his first year in college at the University of Ohio.
-He then transfered to the University of Alaska system where he earned a bachelor's degree in accounting.
+He then transferred to the University of Alaska system where he earned a bachelor's degree in accounting.
 After college he went into business.
 Sackett has served Alaskans in many capacities—vice president of the Fairbanks Native Association; past chairman of the Board of Directors of Doyon Ltd.; past member of the Board of Directors for Alaska International Industries and International Technology; and past member of the board of directors for MarkAir.

 In 1966, John was elected president of the Tanana Chief's Conference as the youngest Chief ever to hold this coveted position.
 In this office, he actively pursued the rights of Native people.
 At the age of twenty-one, he filed for the Alaska House of Representatives and was twenty-two when he made his formal debut into politics on the floor of the legislators representing the people of the Interior.